 A chief HRM practice in a project-intensive firm from a trust perspective would be that of building trust and keeping track of individual reputation.
 As pointed out by Grabher (2001, p.
 1329), "project business is reputation business."
 In several ways, various networks play a key role in this process.
-Moreover, networks provide the firm and participants with the necessary stability and sense of permanence that is paramount in economic activities.
-As put by Sydow and Staber (2002, p.
-216), "Network stability provides the context within which the kind of trust, commitment, and reciprocity norms can develop that support project coordination."
+Moreover, networks provide the firm and participants with the necessary stability and sense of permanence that is paramount in intensive firm, solving the trust issue of HRM is important for improving the project operations of the firm.